adrianpk/boletus/docs/description.md

 ## Finally

-Unit and integration tests will be implemented to verify app correct operation.

 Client will also allow to accept arguments (flags) that will act as commands and invocation parameters to gRPC server.